AMD-OSX/AMD_Vanilla/README.md

 - Big Sur 10.16.x/11.0

 ### Instructions
-- Download macOS High Sierra, Mojave or Catalina from the App Store.
+- Download macOS High Sierra, Mojave or Catalina from the App Store or Big Sur with your Apple Developer ID or Apple Public Beta Tester ID.
 - Plug in an empty USB drive.
 - Run one of the below commands in your Terminal to prepare the bootable macOS USB.
 ```